RobStand/PatchbookExtension/README.md

 Open the folder in Visual Studio Code and hit F5.
 Two test files are included.

 ## Installing the extension
-Create a new folder called *patchbook* in your in your VS Code extensions folder:
+Download the .ZIP file and place the *patch* folder in your VS Code extensions folder:

 - Windows: `%USERPROFILE%\.vscode\extensions`
 - macOS/Linux: `$HOME/.vscode/extensions`

-Then copy the contents of the *patch* folder to the *patchbook* folder.
+If you clone the repo, copy the contents of the *patch* folder to appropriate folder under **extensions**.

 ## Customizing the extension
 [Customizing](patch/) the extension to add better matches and color choices is easy and welcomed. :rocket: